Browse crosses

 Size: 5 feet 10 inches (1.78 metres) tall, 1 foot 6 inches (0.46 metres) across the shaft and surviving arm.

-Information: This is another cross that has a battered history and has been used for some time as a gatepost.
+Information: Cavalier's Cross, also known as Challabrook Cross, is another that has a battered history and has been used for some time as a gatepost.
 One arm is completely missing, the other has been shortened and the head is badly damaged.
 There are traces of an incised cross on each face, between the arms.
 The shaft of the cross now bears a brass plate, with the following inscription:

 THIS OLD CROSS ONCE MARKED